NithyaDayalan/Ex.-No.8-CONFIGURING-ANALOG-PORT-TO-INTEFACE-AN-ANALOG-SENSOR-AND-READ-THE-VALUES-USING-SERIAL-PORT/README.md

 ****
 ### Ex.
-No. :8 CONFIGURING ANALOG PORT TO INTEFACE AN ANALOG SENSOR AND READ THE VALUES USING SERIAL PORT
+No : 8 CONFIGURING ANALOG PORT TO INTEFACE AN ANALOG SENSOR AND READ THE VALUES USING SERIAL PORT
-## Date:
-###

-## Aim:
+## Aim :
-To configure ADC channel for interfacing an analog sensor and read the values on the com port
+To configure ADC channel for interfacing an analog sensor and read the values on the com port.

-## Components required:
+## Components required :
-STM 32 CUBE IDE , STM32 NUCLEO BOARD, CONNECTING CABLE, SERIAL PORT UTILITY , ANALOG SENSOR - 3.3V TYPE
+STM 32 CUBE IDE , STM32 NUCLEO BOARD, CONNECTING CABLE, SERIAL PORT UTILITY , ANALOG SENSOR - 3.3V TYPE.

- ## Theory
+ ## Theory :
 ADCs are characterized by:

 Resolution [bit]: the number of bits to represent a digital signal.